 Curious doctors have long wondered how it is that IPL produces youthful skin.
 Recent research has revealed a possible explanation.
 Please excuse the brief excursion into genetics, but this is necessary to understand what seems to be occurring with IPL treatment.

-The structures and function of the body are controlled by genes that reside on our chromosomes.
-These genes essentially are messengers that tell the body to make a tissue or carry out a function such as immune protection.
+The structures and functions of the body are controlled by genes that reside on our chromosomes.
+These genes essentially are messengers that tell the body to make tissue or carry out a function such as immune protection.
 When we are young our genes are fresh and they tend to carry out their function beautifully.
-When they don’t the result is a childhood genetic disorder, which is tragic.

 As we age our genes also age.
 In other words, the complex mechanism by which genes carry out their jobs begins to go awry.
 This is true for the genes that control our skin as much as for the genes that control other aspects of our existence.